 Whenever someone speaks in the vernacular about the Gasthof zum Hirschen being run by women, one does so with respect.
-For here, for three generations the women of the family have proven what it means to live the innkeeping tradition.
+For here, for five generations the women of the family have proven what it means to live the innkeeping tradition.
 Certainly a great deal of talent is required, but also above all character and personality are needed.
 Also helpful are a skillful hand in the kitchen and a good head for wine, a willingness to listen to both the big and small concerns of the guests – and with a wink, to always have a solution ready.
 And finally, the innkeeper must always have her heart in the right place.

 It’s not that we don’t like men!